ShoYamanishi/SDFont/README.md

 - Type 4: Outline by hard thresholds
 - Type 5: Hollow fonts with soft edges
 - Type 6: Correspondint quadrilaterals to which the texture is mapped.

+# Benefits

+- Continuously scalable font size, maintaing the clean edges without major artefacts.
+- Handle unlimited number of sizes at the same time without memory and processing overhead.
+- Ability to dynamically change the size and shape of each glyph at runtime without memory and processing overhead.

 # Supported Environment